Peameal bacon: Sandwiches

 The Carousel Bakery's peameal bacon sandwich is simple, without complicated sauces, toppings or layers.
 It is composed of 1/8 in slices of peameal bacon cooked on a griddle long enough to crisp, drizzled with honey mustard, and served on a soft fresh roll.
 There are options to add an egg or side bacon.

+In popular culture

-It was served at the inaugural Canadian Comedy Awards in 2000.
+Peameal bacon sandwiches were served at the inaugural Canadian Comedy Awards in 2000.
 In 2016, the peameal bacon sandwich was named Toronto's signature dish.
 This was announced by Mayor John Tory at a local food festival with several versions offered.
 Peameal bacon sandwiches were included in a wager between Tory and Oakland Mayor Libby Schaaf during the 2019 NBA Finals.

 Nutrition

 Because peameal bacon is lean, it compares favourably to side bacon and is less processed than turkey bacon.
 While turkey bacon has a healthier image, popular brands have higher sodium and carbohydrates from added corn syrup.
 Nutritionist Theresa Albert compared 100 g samples (about 4 slices of side bacon or turkey bacon, and 2 thick slices of peameal bacon):